NBA Rumors: LeBron James-Anthony Davis Lakers Duo Not Scary At All, According To ‘Bleacher Report’s Ric Bucher

 — MSN Sports (@MSNSports) April 10, 2019

 Bucher definitely has a point.
-LeBron James and Anthony Davis are in no doubt two of the best active players in the league right now, but the Lakers still need to surround them with quality talents in order to have a strong chance of bringing home the Larry O’Brien Trophy next year.
+LeBron James and Anthony Davis are no doubt two of the best active players in the league right now, but the Lakers still need to surround them with quality talent in order to have a strong chance of bringing home the Larry O’Brien Trophy next year.
 When the 2018-19 NBA season is officially over, most of the Lakers’ veterans will be hitting the free agency market, including Rajon Rondo, Lance Stephenson, Tyson Chandler, JaVale McGee, Reggie Bullock, Kentavious Caldwell-Pope, Alex Caruso, and Mike Muscala, leaving them with their young core.

-However, in the potential deal that will send Anthony Davis to Los Angeles, the Lakers will likely need to include Lonzo Ball, Kyle Kuzma, and Brandon Ingram in the trade package to convince the Pelicans to make a deal.
-So far, it remains a mystery what will be the Lakers’ master plan in the 2019 NBA offseason.
+However, in the potential deal that would send Anthony Davis to Los Angeles, the Lakers will likely need to include Lonzo Ball, Kyle Kuzma, and Brandon Ingram in the trade package to convince the Pelicans to make a deal.
+So far, it remains a mystery what the Lakers’ master plan will be in the 2019 NBA offseason.
 Aside from improving their roster, the Lakers are also expected to find Luke Walton’s replacement as head coach next summer.